stewartbryson/gradle-snowflake/src/markdown/README.md

 The `functionalTest` task contains all the tests that actually make a connection to Snowflake and test a deployment, except those involved with external stages.
 You need to add a connection in `~/.snowsql/config` called `gradle_plugin`.
-> WARNING: Ensure that the credential you provide below are for a safe development database.
+> WARNING: Ensure that the credentials you provide in `gradle_plugin` are safe for development purposes.

-The `integrationTest` requires the following external stages to exist in your Snowflake account:
+The `integrationTest` task requires the following external stages to exist in your Snowflake account:

 * `gcs_maven`: An external stage in GCS.
 * `s3_maven`: An external stage in S3.